-The Company committed to restructure the workforce as a result of a deterioration in economic conditions, and a provision of \$392,863 for committed restructuring costs was recognised in 2020 Financial Year, including employment termination benefits and outplacement services, the provision was fully utilised in 2021 Financial Year.
+The Company committed to restructure the workforce as a result of a deterioration in economic conditions, and a provision of \$52,903 for committed restructuring costs was recognised in 2022 Financial Year, including employment termination benefits.

 Make Good Provisions

 A provision has been recognised for lease commitments to settle the make good obligations at the conclusion of the respective leases.